rmsk2/rustpwman/README.md

 Additional note: Under Linux you have to install the package `libssl-dev` when compiling with this feature as the TLS implementation of the `reqwest` library seems to depend on it being present.

-## Support for the ChaCha20 Poly-1305 and AES-192 GCM ciphers
+## Support for ChaCha20 Poly-1305 and AES-192 GCM

 When you build `rustpwman` with the `chacha20` feature you can use ChaCha20 Poly-1305 or AES-192 GCM as an alternative cipher for password file encryption.
 These algorithms are activated by setting the environment variable `PWMANCIPHER` to a value.
 If the variable is set to the value `AES192` then AES-192 GCM will be used.
 Any other value makes
 `rustpwman` using ChaCha20 Poly-1305.
 If the variable is not set when `rustpwman` is started, then AES-256 GCM is used.
 Under Linux you can for instance use
 `PWMANCIPHER=CHACHA20 rustpwman gui -i input_file.enc` to set the environment varible and start `rustpwman` in one go.
 ChaCha20 Poly-1305 provides security comparable to
 AES-256 GCM and so it comes down to a matter of taste which cipher you use.
-Even though AES-192 has a shorter key than AES-256 a key length of 192 bits should be still past anyones paranoia level.
+Even though AES-192 has a shorter key than AES-256 a key length of 192 bits should still be past anyones paranoia level.
 There are even some (more theoretical) attacks which affect AES-192 less than AES-256 so if you want to use it, here it is.

 # Rustpwman under Windows